Grupo Garza Ponce: 2011–2015

 In December 2011, Grupo Garza Ponce built a facility for the San Pedro Garza García, Nuevo León, municipal police force in Valle Oriente (es).
 The contract was valued at MXN$19.6 million, and the local government agreed to pay the company around MXN$1.6 million every month for the course of 15 years, totaling 180 monthly payments.
 The monthly payments stated did not include the mandatory value-added tax charged, as this number is decided by Mexico's National Institute of Statistics and Geography's (INEGI) consumer price index branch.
-Fernando Fuentes Urbieta, director at Grupo Garza Ponce, stated that these sort of agreements between construction companies and local governments were becoming prevalent in Mexico, as municipal authorities usually did not have large sums of capital for these type of investments.
+Fernando Fuentes Urbieta, director at Grupo Garza Ponce, stated that these sorts of agreement between construction companies and local governments were becoming prevalent in Mexico, as municipal authorities usually did not have large sums of capital for these types of investments.
 In an interview with the press in March 2014, local newspapers from San Pedro Garza García began circulating rumors that Grupo Garza Ponce was overcharging the local police force on these monthly installments.
 Fuentes Urbieta clarified to the press that these rumors were false and that his company was only charging the police what was stipulated in the contract.

 In February 2012, they finished the construction of the Mexico City Arena, a project where several Mexican constructions firms participated to create a 8300 m2 arena.
 In April 2012, Grupo Garza Ponce constructed industrial facilities for Embraco and Magna International in Apodaca and San Luis Potosí respectively.
 According to Garza Treviño, the company expected to grow between 8 and 10% that year.
 In 2011, Grupo Garza Ponce grew 15%.
 In 2010, the company experienced 20% in growth.
 In 2009, however, the company's growth dropped 25% when compared to 2008, which was one of the company's best growth years.
 Garza Treviño explained that 2012 was expected to be one of their best years because there was a large industrial output in Central Mexico, and that international companies like Mazda and Honda were planning to open industrial plants in Mexico.
 He also stated that Grupo Garza Ponce was involved in the construction of an inland port and industrial park in Apodaca, a residential tower in Valle Oriente, an IMSS hospital, a football stadium, and several other expansions across the Santa Catarina River.
 That year, Grupo Garza Ponce was the eighth biggest construction firm in Mexico, and one of the leading ones in the northern part of the country.